Hay'at Tahrir al-Sham: Attacks (early 2017)

-Beginning of decline, leadership passes from Abu Jaber (late 2017)
+Leadership passes from Abu Jaber (late 2017)

-From September to November 2017, there were a series of assassinations of HTS leaders, in particular foreign clerics associated with the most hardline elements, such as Abu Talha al-Ordini, Abu Abdulrahman al-Mohajer, Abu Sulaiman al-Maghribi, Abu Yahya al-Tunisi, Suraqa al-Maki and Abu Mohammad al-Sharii, as well as some local military leaders, including Abu Elias al-Baniasi, Mustafa al-Zahri, Saied Nasrallah and Hassan Bakour.
-There was speculation that the assassinations were carried out either by pro-Turkish perpetrators, given the hostility between Turkey and HTS in Idlib, or by supporters of Julani's attempt to turn the organization away from hardline Salafi-jihadi positions.
+From September to November 2017, there were a series of assassinations of HTS leaders, in particular foreign clerics associated with the most hardline elements, such as Abu Talha al-Ordini, Abu Abd al-Rahman al-Mohajer, Abu Sulaiman al-Maghribi, Abu Yahya al-Tunisi, Suraqa al-Maki and Abu Mohammad al-Sharii, as well as some local military leaders, including Abu Elias al-Baniasi, Mustafa al-Zahri, Saied Nasrallah and Hassan Bakour.
+There was speculation that the assassinations were carried out either by pro-Turkish perpetrators, given the hostility between Turkey and HTS in Idlib, or by supporters of al-Sharaa's attempt to turn the organization away from hardline Salafi-jihadi positions.
 There were also high-profile defections from HTS in the same period, including Abdullah al-Muhaysini and Muslah al-Alyani.
 In December, HTS arrested several prominent jihadi activists, former members of al-Nusra who remained loyal to al-Qaeda and rejected HTS's turn away from Salafi-jihadist positions.
 The move was interpreted as an attempt to re-establish as a more pragmatic, pan-Sunni group, with a civilian structure.
 Al-Qaeda leader Ayman al-Zawahiri denounced this turn.

 HTS announced Abu Jaber's resignation as the group's leader on 1 October 2017.
-He was succeeded by Nusra Front founder Abu Mohammed al-Julani, who had already been the de facto military commander.
-On 1 October 2017, the ibn Taymiyyah Battalions based in the town of Darat Izza defected from Tahrir al-Sham.
+He was succeeded by al-Nusra Front founder Ahmed al-Sharaa, who had already been the de facto military commander.
+On 1 October 2017, the Ibn Taymiyyah Battalions based in the town of Darat Izza defected from Tahrir al-Sham.
 In October 2017, Russia claimed to have injured Abu Mohammed al-Joulani in an air raid; HTS denied the claim.
-HTS established the Syrian Salvation Government in Idlib, as a rival to the Syrian Interim Government recognized by other rebels.
+HTS established the Syrian Salvation Government as a technocratic civilian administration in Idlib, that rivalled the Syrian Interim Government recognized by other rebels.

 In early 2018, there were reports that HTS had been significantly weakened, and now had "a small presence in Eastern Ghouta and declining influence in Idlib, northern Hama, and western Aleppo provinces", with just 250 men in Eastern Ghouta and a total of 12,000 fighters.